Suffolk Tours

 With keen eyes and curious minds, this tour will bring into focus the fascinating world of Victorian America, their obsession with death, dying, and living beyond the grave.

-Participants are asked to park in the lot adjacent to the Suffolk Seaboard Station Railroad Museum, 326 North Main Street and meet at the Cedar Hill Cemetery gate adjacent to the parking lot.
+Participants are asked to park in the lot adjacent to the Suffolk Seaboard Station Railroad Museum, at 326 North Main Street, and meet at the Cedar Hill Cemetery gate adjacent to the parking lot.

 This walking tour includes walking on uneven and elevated surfaces.
 Comfortable shoes and weather-appropriate dress are recommended.